jbrockopp/docs/content/administration/worker/reference.md

 ## VELA_QUEUE_POP_TIMEOUT

-This should be the timeout for requests sent for pulling workloads used for the [queue component](/docs/administration/worker/components/queue/) for the worker.
+This configuration variable is used by the [queue component](/docs/administration/worker/components/queue/) for the worker.

+This variable sets the maximum duration of time the worker will wait before timing out requests sent for pulling workloads.

-The configuration is required and should be provided as a `duration` (i.e. `5s`, `10m`).
+The variable is required and should be provided as a `duration` (i.e. `5s`, `10m`).

 {{% alert title="Note:" color="primary" %}}
 This variable has a default value of `60s`.